Judge S. James Otero tosses Stormy Daniels’ hush-money lawsuit against Donald Trump

-LOS ANGELES — A federal judge has thrown out a lawsuit against President Donald Trump by porn actress Stormy Daniels that sought to tear up a hush-money settlement about an alleged affair.
+LOS ANGELES — A federal judge on Thursday tossed out porn actress Stormy Daniels‘ lawsuit against President Donald Trump that sought to tear up a hush-money settlement about their alleged affair.

+Attorney Michael Cohen admitted in federal court he arranged the payment to silence Daniels and help Trump win the presidency.
+He pleaded guilty to campaign violations.

+Trump has denied the alleged 2006 affair.

-Daniels, whose real name is Stephanie Clifford, had wanted a court to declare the agreement illegal so she could speak out without fear of financial penalties if she violated the agreement.
+Daniels, whose real name is Stephanie Clifford, had wanted a court to declare the agreement illegal so she could speak out without fear of financial penalties if she violated it.

-Ex-Trump attorney Michael Cohen said he arranged the payment to silence Daniels and help Trump win the presidency.
-Cohen pleaded guilty to campaign violations.

-Trump has denied having an affair with Daniels.
+The shell company Cohen set up to handle the deal, Essential Consultants, had once sought to fight Daniels in arbitration for violating the nondisclosure agreement by speaking in public about the alleged affair.
+Cohen had even threatened a $20 million lawsuit against her before vowing not to.

 Copyright © 2019 The Washington Times, LLC.